What is a systemic corticosteroid?

-What are the side effects and risks of long-term systemic steroids?
+What are the side effects and risks of long-term systemic steroid?

-Nearly everyone on systemic steroids for more than a month suffers from some adverse effects, depending on daily dose and how long they have been on systemic steroids.
+Nearly everyone on a systemic steroid for more than a month suffers from some adverse effects, depending on daily dose and how long they have been on the drug.
 The main concerns are infections, hypertension, diabetes, osteoporosis, avascular necrosis, myopathy, cataracts, and glaucoma.
 The list that follows is incomplete.

 Cutaneous adverse effects